taking removable fin systems to the next level

 This guide will use our Starter Kit as the starting point, containing everything needed.

-It also includes the routing system, which includes a router jig to guide the routing of the box cavity.
+The kit includes three sets of side boxes and a center box, each with foam collars.It also includes the routing system, which consists of a router jig to guide the routing of the box cavity.

 We also provide a replacement router base for our recommended routers.
 There are two replacement bases: one with a bushing guide and one without a guide for use with a router bit with a bearing.
 The non-bushing guide version is the standard that ships with the kit.